 Agnes Lawrence Pelton (1881–1961) was a painter born in Stuttgart, Germany, to American parents.
 For the first years of her life she lived in Rotterdam, The Netherlands.
-At the start of her artistic career she joined the 'Transcendentalist Painter Group'.
-The mission of this artistic group was primarily enlightenment via abstraction and the use of Jungian archetypes.
-Many of its members were involved in Theosophy and in various other esoteric pursuits.
-The main person and leader of the Transcendentalist Painter Group was the renowned astrologer Dane Rudyar.
-Agnes Pelton considered herself a Theosophist and outlined her purpose for painting in a journal entry entitled 'Knowledge'.
+At the start of her artistic career she joined the 'Transcendentalist Painting Group'.
+The mission of this artistic collective was primarily enlightenment via abstraction and the use of Jungian archetypes.
+Many of its members were involved with Theosophy, along with the study of similar esoteric pursuits.
+A main guiding figure of this Transcendelitst Group was the renowned astrologer Dane Rudyar.
+Agnes Pelton had long considered herself a Theosophist, and outlined her purpose for painting in a journal entry entitled 'Knowledge'.
 She copied the following passage from an unidentified Theosophist:

 'Spiritual transactions must be translated into the language of mortal senses that they be understood, so as to be of practical benefit to mortals who desire to be redeemed from mortality.'